tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

-of these classes (a private method per Karma assembler command) and capture the `this` pointer of the respective class, which provides access to the Karma computer address space and registers via the methods of the `ExecutorBase` class from which these classes are indirectly derived (through `CommonExecutor` class).
+of these classes (a private method per Karma assembler command) and capture the `this` pointer of the respective class, which provides access to the Karma computer address space and registers via the methods of the `ExecutorBase` class from which these classes are indirectly (through the `CommonExecutor` class) derived.

 Because of the `this` pointer capturing in the lambda expressions, the instances of these classes must be preserved while the functions provided by the mapping